hardik04021996/sql-internals/9-More-Data-Types.md

 **Q: When should you use TEXT instead of VARCHAR?**
 A: Use TEXT for very large strings (e.g., descriptions, comments) that may exceed VARCHAR limits.

+**Q: What is NOT NULL constraint?**
+A: NOT NULL ensures that a column cannot have NULL values.
+It is used to enforce mandatory fields in a table.

+**Q: What is DEFAULT value in SQL?**
+A: DEFAULT sets a value to be used when no explicit value is provided during insert.
+Useful for common values like location or status.

+**Q: What happens if you insert a value with a data type mismatch?**
+A: SQL will throw an error and prevent the insert, ensuring data integrity.

 ---